 They have that nice soft chewy texture that is so rare in a gluten free biscuit, and what’s more they taste fantastic.
 You get 12 in a box and I’ll defy anyone to open the packet and only eat one, a worthy inclusion in my top three.

 Sneaking into the silver medal position is perhaps a surprising entry for some, but I was really impressed with the Nairn’s Pop Oats.

 Pop Oats are a great popped alternative to crisps, made from gluten free oats.
 Who knew you could make crisps from oats?!
 Certainly not me but they work a treat and come in three delicious flavours.
 Salt and vinegar was my favourite due to being the undisputed king of crisp flavours.

 They also contain 60% less fat than the average packet of fried crisps, so by my reckoning you can totally have two packs at a time and not feel bad.
 (Usual disclaimer that I’m not a dietician or medical professional in any way, so probably take my advice with a rather large pinch of salt/healthier alternative).

 1st – Schär Delishios

-I’ll be honest, when compiling this list there was always a clear favourite to take the gold medal for me.
+I’ll be honest, when compiling this list there was always a clear favourite to take the gold medal.
 Having had coeliac disease all my life there’s no better feeling than when a gluten free version of a product that you’ve never been able to eat before comes along.